 Distance: 13 km (one way) | Difficulty: moderate

 From Paine Grande to the Grey Refugio and Camping is 11 km, but keep in mind that from the Refugio to the actual Glacier it’s another 2km.
 This trail isn’t too hard, with a mix of uphill and downhill.
 We walked there and back and, including two food breaks, it took us 8 hours in total.

-📸Highlights of this trail: This was my favourite sections of the W Trek.
+📸Highlights of this trail: This was my favourite section of the W Trek.
 Along the way, you can constantly see the beautiful Lake Grey, full of floating icebergs, as well as other pretty spots, like the Laguna de los Patos.
 At the end you will see Glacier Grey, the highlight of the whole trek for me.

 📌Paine Grande to Campamento Italiano